Self-Improving Loops for Visual Robotic Planning: Method

-Whereas stronger text-conditioned generalization to novel tasks can occur from increasing the amount of data utilized to internet-scale, task performance is still a fixed function of the video models used, and by extension, the data observed.
-As a result, in this paper, we wish to design agents that can not only leverage offline data as a helpful prior for generalization, but also extend beyond it to iteratively improve from self-collected online experience data.
+For visual planning approaches, task performance is fundamentally a fixed function of the video models used, and by extension, the data observed.
+Even when utilizing IPA, which can improve text-conditioned generalization to novel tasks by effectively increasing the amount of offline data utilized to internet-scale, performance is set after adaptation.
+As a result, in this paper, we wish to design agents that can not only leverage offline data as a helpful prior for generalization, but also extend beyond it to continuously improve from self-collected online experience data.

-We therefore propose the Self-Adapting Improvement Loop, a framework that combines offline data with online experience to create a visual planner that iteratively improves for a particular task of interest.
-SAIL is initialized with an in-domain video model $\epsilon_{\theta}$ pre-trained on a set of task demonstrations within the environment.
-In each iteration, the in-domain video model is integrated with a large-scale pretrained video model $\epsilon_{\text{general}}$ through IPA.
-The adapted video model then serves as a visual planner to interact with the environment and solve tasks not necessarily observed in the initial training stage; in SAIL, the trajectories collected through this interaction are used for further finetuning of the in-domain video model (as shown in Algorithm~\ref{algo:sail_pseudocode}).
+We therefore propose \textbf{Self-Improving Loops for Visual Robotic Planning (SILVR)}, a framework that combines offline data with online experience to create a visual planner that iteratively improves for a particular task of interest.
+SILVR is initialized with an in-domain video model $\epsilon_{\theta}$ pre-trained on a set of task demonstrations within the environment.
+In each iteration, the in-domain video model is optionally integrated with a large-scale pretrained video model $\epsilon_{\text{general}}$ through IPA.
+The video model is utilized as a visual planner to interact with the environment and solve tasks not necessarily observed in the initial training stage; in SILVR, the trajectories collected through this interaction are used for further finetuning of the in-domain video model (as shown in Algorithm~\ref{algo:sail_pseudocode}).
 As the in-domain model adapts to its own self-collected experience from deployment on a novel task, it improves its ability to solve that particular task over time.
-In this way, SAIL iteratively bootstraps an in-domain video model into a strong visual planner for a particular task of interest through a self-adapting improvement cycle.
+In this way, SILVR iteratively bootstraps an in-domain video model into a strong visual planner for a novel task of interest through a self-adapting improvement cycle.